ScalaConsultants/Scorex/elm/README.md

     `delay` - delay between 2 consecutive block forging attempts

-    `strategy` - name of strategy that should be used for forging new block currently there are 2 available: `simple-forging-strategy` and `dumb-forging-strategy`
+    `strategy` - name of strategy that should be used for forging new block currently there are 2 available: `simple-forging-strategy` and `dumb-forging-strategy`.

-    `base-target` - it is target score of coinage that should be spent when forging new block, currently it's constant, but nodes can choose to spend more
+    Depending on selected `strategy` there can be further configuration.

     example:
     ```